GeorginaSteele/orders-api/README.md

 ## TO DO

-- replace `console.log` with a logger - when this isn't on local machines, we want to be able to hook the logging up to an observability service (like datadog)
+- replace `console.log` with a logger - when this isn't on local machines, we want to be able to hook the logging up to an observability service (like datadog).
+It would also allow us to have different log levels
+- integration tests